bemasc/risav/draft-xu-ipsecme-risav.md

 Source address spoofing is the practice of using a source IP address without proper authorization from its owner.
 The basic Internet routing architecture does not provide any defense against spoofing, so any system can send packets that claim any source address.
 This practice enables a variety of attacks, and we have summarized malicious attacks launched or amplified by spoofing address in {{appendix-a}}.

 There are many possible approaches to preventing address spoofing. {{Section 2.1 of RFC5210}} describes three classes of Source Address Validation (SAV): Access Network, Intra-AS, and Inter-AS.
-Inter-AS SAV is the most challenging class, because different ASes have different policies and operate independently.
+Inter-AS SAV is the most challenging class because different ASes have different policies and operate independently.
 Inter-AS SAV requires the different ASes to collaborate to verify the source address.
-However, in the absence of total trust between all ASes, Inter-AS SAV is a prerequisite to defeat source address spoofing.
+However, in the absence of total trust between all ASes, Inter-AS SAV is a prerequisite to defeating source address spoofing.

 Despite years of effort, current Inter-AS SAV protocols are not widely deployed.
 An important reason is the difficulty of balancing the clear security benefits of partial implementations with the scalability of large-scale deployments. uRPF {{RFC5635}} {{RFC8704}}, for example, is a routing-based scheme that filters out spoofed traffic.
 In cases where the routing is dynamic or unknown, uRPF deployments must choose between false negatives (i.e. incomplete SAV) and false positives (i.e. broken routing).